-Michael Shafran lived in Australia for six years on the 457 temporary skilled work visa, a program abolished by the Turnbull government yesterday.
-Shafran now owns Brooklyn Boy Bagels in Sydney.
+Michael Shafran lived in Australia for six years on the 457 temporary skilled work visa, the program abolished by the Turnbull government yesterday.
+Shafran now owns Brooklyn Boy Bagels.

 “I came over on skilled labour and bought in a different cultural sensitivity and skill set that wouldn’t be here otherwise,” he says.
 “I opened a bakery and brought that New York culture.
 You’re not going to get that from someone not from New York, you wouldn’t get that without the 457 bringing people over.”